Vegan Eggnog (with Soy Milk, Oat Milk, or Almond Milk)

 Instructions

-- Pour 3 cups milk, 1/2 cup sugar (or less to taste), 1 tbsp oil, 1 tsp vanilla, 1/4 tsp nutmeg, and a dash of cinnamon into a blender.
+- Add 3 cups of soy milk, 1/2 cup sugar (or less to taste), 1 tbsp oil, 1 tsp vanilla, 1/4 tsp nutmeg, and a dash of cinnamon to a blender.

 - Blend for about 1-2 minutes until it’s foamy, and all the sugar has dissolved.